ddeutils/ddedocs/docs/tools/index.md

   <figcaption><a href="https://bitestreams.com/blog/modern-data-stack/">DBT Ecosystem Overview</a></figcaption>
 </figure>

-The **MDS** advocates a lot of changes, but if not done right they can be painful, expensive, and risky.
+:material-page-last: The **MDS** advocates a lot of changes, but if not done right they can be painful, expensive, and risky.
 Most often when I talk to data stack owners in the enterprise, the question is not so much how one tool compares to another but whether they can live with the status quo or Have a strong enough desire to change.

-**The Key Concepts**:
+:material-key-chain: **The Key Concepts**:

 - Easy to Try & Deploy
 - Massive Scalability